Geraldine Hickey

-Geraldine Hickey is an Australian comedian, known for her work as co-host of the Breakfasters program on Melbourne community radio station 3RRR.
+Geraldine Hickey (born 7 July 1979) is an Australian comedian, known for her work as co-host of the Breakfasters program on Melbourne community radio station 3RRR.

 At the 2021 Melbourne International Comedy Festival, Hickey's "What A Surprise" show was awarded the most outstanding show.
 She had previously been nominated for the same award for "Things Are Going Well" in 2019.